-Dreams of the prophets are also forms of communication from Allāh (SWT), like the dream instructing Prophet Ibrāhīm (A) to sacrifice his son, Prophet Ismā'īl (A).
+Q 1.
+The "intuitive guidance" (al -hidāyah al-takwiniyyah) is a form of guidance that Allāh (SWT) provides to every creation in this world.
+Dreams of the prophets are also forms of communication from Allah (SWT), like the dream instructing Prophet Ibrāhīm (A) to sacrifice his son, Prophet Ismā'īl (A).

-- The "intuitive guidance" (al-hidāyah al-takwiniyyah) is a form of guidance that Allāh (SWT) provides to every creation in this world. - 2/ The "legislative guidance" (al-hidāyah tashri'iyyah)is a form guidance provided to intelligent beings like human beings and the Jinn.
-This form guidance is further divided into two types: revelation (wahy) and inspiration (ilhām). - 3.
-Waḥy is a form of Divine revelation that is exclusive to prophets.
+2/ The "legislative guidance" (al-hidāyah altashri'iyyah)is a form of guidance provided to intelligent beings like human beings and the Jinn.
+This form guidance is further divided into two types: revelation (wahy) and inspiration (ilhām).
+3. Wahy is a form of Divine revelation that is exclusive to prophets.
 It is a commandment from Allāh (SWT) and whichever prophet receives it should convey it to the people.
 On the other hand, ilhām can be received by anyone.
-Unlike waḥy, it is a private matter and cannot be enforced upon others. - 4.
-Allāh (SWT) communicates with His prophets in three different ways: direct revelation, from behind a curtain and through a messenger, such as angel Jibrāʿīl (A).
+Unlike wahy, it is a private matter and cannot be enforced upon others.
+4. Allāh (SWT) communicates with His prophets in three different ways: direct revelation, from behind a curtain and through a messenger, such as angel Jibrāʿīl (A).
+IN SUMMARY - 1.
+What are the different forms of guidance? - 2.
+What are the key differences between wahy and ilhām? - 3.
+Describe the ways in which Allāh (SWT) communicates with His prophets.

-^ - 240 - - - Δ и. r (1 16 ۰,

-2. The form of revelation where no intermediary is used is called " revelation".
-5. Revelations brought by angels is referred to as revelation through an 6.
-A form of guidance that is provided to every creation on this earth is called al-hidāyah al 7.
-The type of revelation that is a private matter and cannot be enforced upon others is called 8.
-The type of revelation that is exclusive to prophets is called is known as revelation from behind a
+Across - 2.
+The form of revelation where no intermediary is used is called " revelation". - 5.
+Revelations brought by angels is referred to as revelation through an . - 6.
+A form of guidance that is provided to every creation on this earth is called al-hidāyah al- - 7.
+The type of revelation that is a private matter and cannot be enforced upon others is called . - The type of revelation that is exclusive to prophets is called .
+Down 1.
+A form of guidance that is provided to intelligent beings like human beings and the Jinn is called al-hidāyah al- ^{3.} Allāh (SWT) sometimes communicates with His prophets through intermediary objects.
+This form of revelation is known as revelation from behind a . ^{4.} The angel who brought revelation to the Holy Prophet (S) is .
+IMĀM AL-MAHDI (A) & THE CONCEPT OF THE GHAYBAH (PART 1) THE TITLES OF THE 12TH HOLY IMAM (A) The name of our living Imām (A) is Muḥammad ibn al-Ḥasan.

-Down

-- A form of guidance that is provided to intelligent beings like human beings and the Jinn is called al-hidāyah al Allāh (SWT) sometimes communicates with His prophets through intermediary objects.
-This form of revelation - 4.
-The angel who brought revelation to the Holy Prophet (S) is .

-THE TITLES OF THE 12TH HOLY IMĀM (A)

-The name of our living Imām (A) is Muḥammad ibn al-Ḥasan.
 However, out of respect for our Imām, we do not usually refer to him by his own name.
 Instead, we refer to him by his many titles.
-Some of these are:

-- 1. al-Mahdi The Guided One

-- 2. al-Qā'im The One Who Will Rise Up

-- 3. Şāḥib al-'Aṣr wa al-Zamān The Master of the Age and Time

-- 4. al-Muntazar The Awaited One

-- 5. al-Hujjah The Proof of Allāh (SWT)

-- 6. Baqiyyat Allāh The Remnant of Allāh (SWT)

-WHY DID OUR IMĀM (A) GO INTO GHAYBAH?
+Some of these are: - 1. al-Mahdi The Guided One - 2. al-Qā'im The One Who Will Rise Up - 3. Şāḥib al-ʿAṣr wa al-Zamān The Master of the Age and Time - 4. al-Muntazar The Awaited One - 5. al-Hujjah The Proof of Allah (SWT) - 6.
+Baqiyyat Allāh The Remnant of Allāh (SWT) WHY DID OUR IMĀM (A) GO INTO GHAYBAH?